vortique/Yukimi/README.md

 - [ ] **???**

 ## License
-This project including every sub-project is licensed under [GPL v3.0](LICENSE.txt) for the sustainability of open source.
+This project is licensed under [GPL v3.0](LICENSE.txt) for the sustainability of open source.
 Because we love open source.